DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/quickstart.md

 `kubectl create ns legacy &&
 kubectl -n legacy run workload --image=radial/busyboxplus:curl -- tail -f /dev/null`

-( reference upstream docs

-)
 ### Request Authentication
 In request authentication ( or end user authentication), users are authenticated using [JWTs](https://jwt.io/).
 These JWTs are typically issue by any OIDC  provider , however because the bigbang stack deploys keycloak , we will use it as our IDP.
-For the purpose of this demo we can spin up a keycloak instance [insert details on how to toggle bigbang ]
+For the purpose of this demo we can spin up a keycloak instance.

 Run the following commands
 ```bash